BloxDev-Hub/BloxDev-Hub/docs/Tutorials/Scripting/Making_a_simple_gun.md

 https://imgur.com/QrJCp0p.png)

 ## Closing
 I hope this tutorial helped you and gave you an idea of how you can design your shooting weapons.
 You can customize it a lot by changing bullets, shooting styles, and stuff.
 Thanks a lot for reading!
+Byee!